2007 National League Championship Series: Aftermath

-With the NLCS win, Colorado became the fourth 2nd place team (also known as a wild card) to beat a team within the same division that won their division in the playoffs, joining the 1997 Florida Marlins, 2004 Boston Red Sox, and the 2005 Houston Astros.
+With the NLCS win, Colorado became the fourth second-place team (also known as a wild card) to beat a team within the same division that won their division in the playoffs, joining the 1997 Florida Marlins, 2004 Boston Red Sox, and the 2005 Houston Astros.
 In subsequent years, this became more common as MLB expanded to more postseason teams over time and the rule where you could not play a division opponent in the LDS was also eliminated.
-For example, a National League East wild card team defeated the division winner three years in a row from 2022-2024.
-Similar results occurred to the National League West from 2021-2023.
+For example, the National League East wild card team defeated the division winner three years in a row from 2022–2024 in the National League Division Series.
+Similar results occurred to the National League West from 2021–2023.

 Due to a scheduling quirk and the ALCS between Boston and Cleveland going a full seven games, the Rockies' eight-day layoff between the NLCS and World Series was the longest in MLB postseason history.
-Many Rockies players felt the layoff hurt them in World Series, as they had previously been hot, winning 21 of 22 games.
+Many Rockies players felt the layoff hurt them in World Series, as they had previously been red hot, winning 21 of 22 games.
+The 2007 postseason would ultimately be remembered for winning streaks, as the Red Sox erased a 3-1 series deficit in the ALCS and went on to sweep the Rockies in the World Series, thus in the process, winning their last seven games.